Translate

 ALEX: Trent Twibble?

-ALEX: So is this what you want to show us? (referring to the laptop)
+ALEX: (referring to the laptop) Is this what you want to show us?

 TRENT: Yes, exactly, this is the future of politics, our latest innovation: a chatbot designed to deliver prepared lines from prompts, just like a politician.
 Say hello to your voters, Politics Bot.